Since SummerSlam began in 1988, there have been 299 wrestlers to compete in matches on the pay-per-view event. We've ranked the Top 50.

 20 points for winning a championship

-So, if, say, The Ultimate Warrior won the Intercontinental Championships at SummerSlam '88 (which he did), he would receive 31 points.
+For example, when The Ultimate Warrior won the Intercontinental Championships at SummerSlam '88, he received 31 points.
 But when his opponent, The Honky Tonk Man, lost the match, he only received 1 point.
 Got it?

 Adding these points up over a period of 30+ years, Wrestling Merchandise and Memories compiled a list of the Top 50 SummerSlam Superstars.
-Oh, and a few other points to keep in mind:
+Oh, and a few other factors to keep in mind:

 To qualify, the match had to take place on the pay-per-view portion of the show.
 No dark matches, no kickoff show bouts and no free-for-alls.